Jean-Jacques Rousseau: Religion

-Composer
+Composition of music

 Rousseau was a moderately successful composer of music, who wrote seven operas as well as music in other forms, and contributed to music theory.
 As a composer, his music was a blend of the late Baroque style and the emergent Classical fashion, i.e. Galant, and he belongs to the same generation of transitional composers as Christoph Willibald Gluck and C. P. E. Bach.
 One of his better known works is the one-act opera The Village Soothsayer.
-It contains the duet "Non, Colette n'est point trompeuse," which was later rearranged as a standalone song by Beethoven, and the gavotte in scene no. 8 is the source of the tune of the folk song "Go Tell Aunt Rhody".
+It contains the duet "Non, Colette n'est point trompeuse," which was later rearranged as a song by Beethoven, and the gavotte in scene no. 8 is the source of the tune of the folk song "Go Tell Aunt Rhody".
 He also composed several noted motets, some of which were sung at the Concert Spirituel in Paris.

 Rousseau's Aunt Suzanne was passionate about music and heavily influenced Rousseau's interest in music.
 In his Confessions, Rousseau claims he is "indebted" to her for his passion of music.
 Rousseau took formal instruction in music at the house of Françoise-Louise de Warens.
 She housed Rousseau on and off for about 13 years, giving him jobs and responsibilities.
 In 1742, Rousseau developed a system of musical notation that was compatible with typography and numbered.
 He presented his invention to the Académie des Sciences, but they rejected it, praising his efforts and pushing him to try again.
 In 1743, Rousseau wrote his first opera, Les Muses galantes, which was first performed in 1745.
-Rousseau also developed a style of "boustrophedon" notation which would have music read in alternating directions (right to left for a second staff, and then left to right for the next staff for example) in an effort to allow musicians to not have to "jump" staffs while reading.
+Rousseau also developed a style of "boustrophedon" notation which would have music read in alternating directions (right to left for a second staff, and then left to right for the next staff, for example) in an effort to allow musicians to not have to "jump" staffs while reading.

 Rousseau and Jean-Philippe Rameau argued over the superiority of Italian music over French.
 Rousseau argued that Italian music was superior based on the principle that melody must have priority over harmony.
-Rameau argued that French music was superior based on the principle that harmony must have priority over melody.
+Rameau instead argued that French music was superior based on the principle that harmony must have priority over melody.
 Rousseau's plea for melody introduced the idea that in art, the free expression of a creative person is more important than the strict adherence to traditional rules and procedures.
 This is known today as a characteristic of Romanticism.
 Rousseau argued for musical freedom and changed people's attitudes towards music.
 His works were acknowledged by composers such as Christoph Willibald Gluck and Wolfgang Amadeus Mozart.
-After composing The Village Soothsayer in 1752, Rousseau felt he could not go on working for the theater because he was a moralist who had decided to break from worldly values.
+After composing The Village Soothsayer in 1752, Rousseau felt he could not go on working for the theater, because he was a moralist who had decided to break from worldly values.